Skip to Content

 This page provides information about the hourly rate to perform MRI Research and also outlines the process for starting a new research project utilizing equipment managed by the MRI Research Facility.

 The FY2015 internal scanner rate is $615/hour, and includes a technologist to run the scanner.
-The FY2013/14 internal scanner rate is $600/hour.
 Other supplies (e.g. contrast agents or any further manpower required) will incur additional fees.
 Scanner time is allocated in 30 minute increments, and is available Monday through Friday from 8:00am to 6:00pm.
 After-hours and weekend scanner time that requires a technologist is available as requested.
 Advance notice (preferably two weeks) is requested.
 Contact Greg Pickett for more information.

 The FY2015 external rate is $925/hour, and includes a technologist to run the scanner.
-For FY2013/14 the external rate is $900/hour.
 Other supplies (e.g. contrast agents or any further manpower required) will incur additional fees.

 Off-peak scanning is available to both NIH and non-NIH facility users at a rate of $410/hour for FY2015.
 Because off-peak scanning does not include a technologist, the individual in